labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

   #### getExerciseEntriesByUserId: this query uses an userId argument to query all the exercise activities that belongs to that specific userId.

   The following is an example of a getExerciseEntriesByUserId query:

+    >Note: This query uses the ExerciseEntries Model which will be mentioned in a further section

   <p align="center">
     <img alt="getExerciseEntriesByUserId query"